Monday, February 24, 2025

 I hoped we'd get to see a robust, healthy Connecticut moose instead of one infested in winter ticks, but beggars can't be choosers.
 The more I read about moose the more I wanted to see one close to home.
 Stepping foot in the field for the first time with that specific goal in mind made me feel alive.
 And when, not hours later, I was looking at a quite fresh set of tracks in the snow, it wasn't an insignificant morale boost.
 Fresh tracks, a few piles of poo, and even two spots where she'd bedded down convinced me this was a place to put a trail camera.

 I'm not quite sure why my affinities for certain animals are so much stronger than others.
 Usually preference is only a thing I notice in their absence.
-When I'm not around any animals, reptiles and fish are my favorites, but as soon as I'm looking and a flying squirrel, well that's the greatest thing that has every existed.
+When I'm not around any animals, reptiles and fish are my favorites, but as soon as I'm looking at a flying squirrel, well that's the greatest thing that has ever existed.
 This is even true of species I've claimed not to like, such as dolphins.
 Dolphins are a bit too much like us sometimes.
 They're clever and have the capacity to be sadistic, they have a propensity toward un-consensual acts, and they can be a bit mean sometimes.
 But put me near a wild dolphin and I can't help but smile.
 They're beautiful animals, and I can't help but be happy to see them.
 So, though I don't call myself a mammal guy, I can't help but feel a bit more alive when I see a bear, hear coyotes calling in the dark, or look down at a big ol' pile of moose poop on the forest floor.

 One of my favorite places I've ever fished is a serene, high elevation brook trout pond in northern New England.
 Though certainly not alpine, or even all that close to it, it's the closest I'll feel to it within ten hours of home.
 The stunted pines and pale granite boulders that line the perimeter aren't something we see at lower latitudes and elevations.
 Nor, as I experienced one July morning, is the hypothermia that you can still get if you sit too still for too long next to one of the spring seeps that keep the pond cold and the brook trout that live there happy.
 The air coming off that spring had me shivering in very little time, and when I dipped my thermometer in the water it read an astounding 39 degrees!
 In July!
 But as cold, stunted, and stark as that ecosystem always felt- and indeed, there are only two fish in that pond, dace and brook trout, neither of which need much nutrients to eek out an existence -there are also some large terrestrial mammals up there sometimes.
 I remember coming across moose poop just the other side of the same ridge once, while prospecting for smoky quart in miarolitic cavities in the granite.
 It was on a very steep grade, in habitat my uninformed mind didn't at all associate with those large ungulates.
 But what I did expect to see up there, and would run into on my way back from that pond after that morning of catching stunning native char after getting far too cold, were bear.
 This was national forest, and patch work logging occurs just a step or two down in elevation.
 There, after a year or two, emergent vegetation dominates the small logging cuts.
 Some of it produces berries.
 The bears take advantage of that, the dead wood harboring loads of insects, and of course the large number of mindless campers, some of whom do a poor job of keeping their own food under wraps.
 As I popped off the steep trail back onto the logging road on my way down from the pond, a sharp "whufff" caught my attention.
 My eyes snapped over to the other side of the road, and at the base of a big old pine sat an adolescent black bear.
 He made a sort of motion that would probably have been associated with a gruff "I'll f*** you up bro" had this been an adolescent human.
 I raised my arms, made a forward stomp, and said "No you won't, bear".
 He turned is head behind the tree for a second and then glanced back with an almost sheepish look, then dismounted from the tree and took off down the hill.
 It wasn't my first interaction with a bear, nor would it be my last, even just that day.
 They're one of the more common large mammals in the northeast now, and they've done a good job of making themselves at home even in suburban areas.
 Unlike moose here in Connecticut, which are more of a novelty encounter than anything, bears have become a divisive issue.
 They're here in numbers again and that has implications on how people live.
 We need to know how to respond to their presence and they force us to be more aware of our surroundings and behavior.
 I wonder if the moose population will continue to rise it Connecticut, and is so, whether it will have similar implications and effects?